-Based on information from the state’s meteorologist and local weather forecasts, the University determines when classes are canceled and/or delayed, in addition to when the campus hours of operation change.
+Based on information from the state’s meteorologist and local weather forecasts, the university determines when classes are canceled and/or delayed, in addition to changes in campus hours of operation.

-In most situations, employees who are identified as “Level One” are expected to report to work as instructed by their supervisor.
+In most situations, employees identified as “Level One” are expected to report to work as instructed by their supervisor.

 Staff (other than Level One employees) are not required to work remotely when campus is closed.

 When decisions are made

 Mornings: Every effort will be made to communicate decisions about a delayed opening or a closed campus by 6:15 a.m.